dothedada/filemakerrrr/README.md

 #### Methods

 -   `stringToZip(string)`: Takes the string to be zipped and stores it in the input memory of the class
--   `parseFile(file)`: Takes the file from the input field, parses it, and stores it in the input memory of the class
+-   `parseFile(file)`: async.
+Takes the file from the input field, parses it, and stores it in the input memory of the class
--   `zip()`: Zips the string stored in the input memory and stores the result in the output memory of the class
+-   `zip()`: async.
+Zips the string stored in the input memory and stores the result in the output memory of the class
 -   `forceIt(alwaysZip)`: Takes a boolean; if true, forces the compression even if Filemakerrrr doesn't recommend it.
 If no parameter is provided, it defaults to true
--   `unzip()`: Unzips the data stored in the input memory and stores the result in the output memory of the class
+-   `unzip()`: async.
+Unzips the data stored in the input memory and stores the result in the output memory of the class
 -   `download(fileName)`: Downloads the data stored in the output memory of the class.
 Takes a string as a parameter and uses it to name the file.
 The file extension is '.txt' if the file is not zipped or '.f4r' if it is
 -   `talkToMe(verbose)`: Takes a boolean; if true, all messages are available for the callback.
 If no parameter is provided, it defaults to true
 -   `addListener(callback)`: Takes a callback to execute every time Filemakerrrr has a message for the user.
 The callback must accept a string as a parameter